-Here’s exactly what you need to know about adding a bustle to your Anomalie wedding dress:
+Here’s exactly what you need to know about adding a bustle to your wedding dress.

 What is a bustle?

-Once your dress has completed our production stage, you bustle will be added to help you raise the train of the dress.
-This makes it easier for you to mingle and dance without tripping or stepping on your train!
-The reason this is added post-production is to ensure that it is in the correct position once you have the dress on.
+Bustling your dress makes it easier for you to mingle and dance without tripping or stepping on your train!
+The reason this is added by a tailor is to ensure that it is in the correct position once you have the dress on and because the choice of bustle type is a very personal one.

 There are several bustle types, from traditional to unique.
 Work with your tailor at your fitting to decide what type would look best with your specific style of gown.